ouspg/CryptoCourse/Week5Exercises/README.md

 ***“Timing attacks on MAC verification” section of the course book (pages 140-142)  are very useful in this exercise.***

 Mallory has managed to eavesdrop Bob and Alice.
 They have a joint project for investing on some company, in a big time.
 They know that the stock of this company is about to jump like a really big, soon.
-You are desperate to know which company, but they did not said it aloud.
+Mallory is desperate to know which company, but they did not said it aloud.

-You know that Bob is using message service for sending authenticated encrypted messages with Alice, but it is implemented bit poorly.
-It verifies if message tag is valid before forwarding messages for receiver, secondly, it might not implement best practices on verifying tags; it might be open for side-channel attacks.
+Mallory knows that Bob is using message service for sending authenticated encrypted messages with Alice, but it is implemented bit poorly.
+It verifies if message tag is valid before forwarding messages for receiver, secondly, it might not implement the best practices on verifying tags; it is be open for side-channel attacks.
 Thirdly, it has been reusing IV and key-pairs, leading for ciphertext forgery.
 Uh-oh.

 Mallory has managed to forge following message, but he is missing authentication key for creating the valid tag.
 He does not know the total length of the tag as well.
 It changes daily.
 However, he knows that it is **hexstring with  length of even number**, e.g. `2e4c5b'.